e-digitalis/NamasteHelloWorldGroupWork/README.md

 # LearningJava
-My repository for learning Java
+My repository for learning Java and GitHub

 Learning Java here.
 Yeah for Java!